learn-academy-2022-charlie/week-4-assessment-DavonKenn/interview-questions.md

 1. What are props in React?

-  Your answer: Props in react gives us the ability to pass data down to nested components.
+  Your answer: Props  in react means properties and gives us the ability to pass data down to nested components.
 Props are like  arguments to a function.
-I currently used props to pass into a component in my treasure hunt challenge.
+I currently used props in class to pass into a components in my tic tac toe challenge using this.props.

   Researched answer:
 Props(properties) give us the ability to communicate by passing data and methods between components.
-Specifically, it gives us the ability to pass data down to nested components.Data from props is read-only, and cannot be modified by a component that is receiving it from outside.
+Props also gives us the ability to pass data down to nested components.Data from props is read-only, and cannot be modified by a component that is receiving it from outside.Props cannot be modified.

 2. What is a DOM event?

   Your answer:
 DOM tracks whats need to be clicked,it tracks when your hover over something in the application and it reacts.
-DOM is basically like a tracker.For example i previously used DOM BY CREATING AN onclick button for a pig latin application.
+DOM is basically like a tracker.For example i previously used DOM by creating an onclick button for a pig latin application.

   Researched answer:
 The DOM (Document Object Model) is always listening for changes.
 As a user moves their mouse across the screen, the DOM reacts by changing the view to represent the cursor's position.It allows JavaScript to register different event handlers on elements in an HTML document.